A Bible Study by Jack Kelley

-In part one of this study we learned that Jesus was telling the disciples about His upcoming ordeal in Jerusalem where He would suffer many things at the hands of the chief priests and teachers of the law culminating in His death and resurrection.
+In part one of this study, we learned that Jesus was telling the disciples about His upcoming ordeal in Jerusalem where He would suffer many things at the hands of the chief priests and teachers of the law culminating in His death and resurrection.
 Peter had taken Him aside and rebuked Him.
 “Never Lord!” he said.
 “This shall never happen to you!”
 (Matt.
 16:22).

 This resulted in the Lord’s sharp command to “Get behind me Satan.”

 We spoke about forming new attitudes (Ephes 4:22-24) having our minds renewed (Romans 12:1-2) and turning away from evil desires (1 Peter 1:13-14) which are things we’re all called to do.
-But don’t make the mistake so many make in thinking they only apply to removing the sin from our lives.
+But don’t make the mistake so many make in thinking they only apply to remove the sin from our lives.
 Peter was not committing some grievous sin when the Lord rebuked him.
 He only had in mind the things of men instead of the things of God.

 The phrase things of men refers to things we normally don’t count among our sins.
-These things can include patriotism, good works, ecumenism, self determination, self reliance, personal achievement and others.
+These things can include patriotism, good works, ecumenism, self-determination, self-reliance, personal achievement, and others.

 There is a way that seems right to a man, but in the end it leads to death (Prov.
 14:12)

 It was natural for Peter to want to protect the Lord from what was coming.
 They’d been constant companions for over three years and in addition to knowing that Jesus was the promised Messiah of Israel, Peter had developed a genuine affection for Him.
 He even said he would die before disowning the Lord (Matt.
-26:35) and stood alone with drawn sword against several dozen trained soldiers, intending to prevent His arrest (John 18:10).
+26:35) and stood alone with a drawn sword against several dozen trained soldiers, intending to prevent His arrest (John 18:10).
 Had Peter had his way, he would have kept them from taking the Lord and would have whisked Him away to safety instead.
-Any able bodied man would have felt the same way.
+Any able-bodied man would have felt the same way.

 In Matthew’s account of the Lord’s arrest, we see the difference between the things of God and the things of men clearly revealed.